 The dressing is hands down my favorite part of the Thanksgiving meal.
 (Not counting the pie!)
-I have no idea why I didn’t like it as a child, because it so yummy.
 Several people in my family who love it as much as I do, so it’s one of the highlights for us.
 One thing that makes the biggest difference in a stuffing or dressing recipe is using homemade bread cubes, rather than stuffing in a box or plain cubes on the grocery shelf.
 I promise you, the result is worth the few minutes it takes to cut the bread–and the oven does the rest of the work!

 Don’t let the idea of homemade bread cubes seem too complicated or time-consuming.
 It really is an easy process and takes just minutes to prep.
 I like to make mine in batches over the few weeks of Thanksgiving when I have time, but you could certainly do it all at one time.
 It really depends on how much I need to make, and how many people I’m serving.
 I’m excited to share with you just how simple this is, because it will change your Thanksgiving experience!
 I love the classic stuffing recipes best, but these bread cubes are universal.

 Three simple items are all you need.

 - Olive oil

 White bread is the best bread for stuffing–any high quality or artisan bread that’s dense It has smaller holes (tighter crumb and more dense) that allow for more moisture to be absorbed.
 Avoid breads with bigger or more open holes, such as many 100% whole wheat breads.
 When it has the larger holes, it won’t absorb the liquid as well, likely causing more mushy stuffing.